 With experience in a wide range of sectors we can help our clients to consider all aspects of IP in their business and in their interactions with third parties such as suppliers, licensing or collaborative partners.

-Administration of IP portfolios including renewal fee payments, name changes and assignments.
+Administration of global IP portfolios including renewal fee payments, name changes and assignments.

 National and international filings to protect IP rights.